ed22699/Obsidian/Books/Connecting your game to the internet.md

 # Adding a networked billboard
 - besides text data images are also a common request. `UnityWebRequest` can be used to download images too
 ## Loading images from the internet
+- Create a new manager module called [[ImagesManager]] which will be in charge of downloaded images to be displayed
+	- connecting to the internet and sending the HTTP request will be handles in [[NetworkService]]